Security awareness

 3. Learn about data privacy careers

-The demand for data privacy is also creating a wide variety of career opportunities — from teaching data privacy best practices to implementing a data privacy program to building data privacy into applications.
+The demand for data privacy also creates a wide variety of career opportunities — from teaching data privacy best practices to implementing a data privacy program to building data privacy into applications.

 On our Cyber Work Podcast, we regularly speak with privacy practitioners about their roles and which data privacy career path may be right for you.
 Last year we even held a Cyber Work Live with three privacy experts discussing career options.